-Company is an American musical with book by George Furth and music and lyrics by Stephen Sondheim.
 The plot revolves around Bobby, a handsome and well-liked single man, the five married couples who are his best friends, and three of his girlfriends.
-Unlike most book musicals, which follow a clearly delineated plot, the show consists of short vignettes, presented in no particular chronological order, all linked together by a celebration for Bobby's 35th birthday.
-One of its most notable aspects was that it was among the first musicals to deal with more adult problems through its music.
+Unlike most book musicals, which follow a clearly delineated plot, Company consists of numerous short vignettes, presented in no particular chronological order and linked together by a celebration of Bobby's 35th birthday.
+One of the show's most notable aspects was that it was among the first musicals to deal with more adult problems through its music.
 As Sondheim put it, "they are middle-class people with middle class-problems."

 This musical provides examples of:

 - Adaptational Name Change: To accommodate the Gender Flip, the 2018 revival changes Bobby to Bobbie, April to Andy, Marta to PJ, Kathy to Theo, and Amy to Jamie.

 - In 2013, a rewritten version was in the works with Bobby as a gay man struggling to commit to one man, though production of this script never made it to the stage.
 However, the 2018 and 2020 revivals rewrite Amy as a male character (Jamie), thus turning her fiancée Paul into an openly-gay man.

 - In the original script, Peter reveals that he's attracted to men, and asks Bobby about the possibility of them ever getting together.
 The 2018 revival, however, completely omits this scene, implying that Peter may not be gay in this version.

 - Am I Just a Toy to You?: Marta, April and Cathy (and PJ, Andy, and Theo) to Bobby/Bobbie.Then you leave a person dangling sadly outside your door